-Wi-Fi speed can vary depending on a few things: Distance from your Wifi point, which Wifi point you're connected to (if you have more than one), your device’s hardware, the frequency it’s connected to and physical barriers like walls in your home.
+Wi-Fi speed can vary depending on a few things: the type of device that you are using, distance between the device and your router or point, the frequency that your devices are connected to and physical barriers like walls in your home.

 To improve your Wi-Fi speed, try one or more of these steps:

-- move the connected device closer to your Wifi point,
+- Move the connected device closer to your Wifi router or point.

-- Your device is connected on 2.4 GHz channel, which won’t achieve speeds as fast as the 5 GHz channel.
+- Devices connected on the 2.4 GHz channel may not achieve speeds as fast as the 5 GHz channel.

-- Your device does not support the latest Wi-Fi standards.
-Speed is dependent on both the Wifi point and the device that is connected to it.
+- Some devices do not support the faster Wi-Fi standards.
+Speed is dependent on both the router or point and the device that is connected to it.
 If you’re using an older device, it’s likely that it won’t support the latest standards for the fastest speeds.